christopherstock/android-payworks-mobile-sdk/README.md

-TODO add input fields for amount, drop-down currency TODO Disable "Start Transaction" button while a transaction is running TODO unify start and cancel transaction to one single button

 # Payworks Mobile Payment SDK for Android
 This Android App is a test implementation of the [Payworks Mobile Payment SDK for Android](https://payworks.mpymnt.com/cp_int_pos_custom_overview/cp_int_pos_custom_installation.html)